-A jet ski can take on water in many ways, here are the most common:
+A PWC can take on water in many ways, here are the most common:

 - Normal riding.
-Jet skis are not perfectly sealed, so a few cups of water in the bilge is normal.
+They’re not perfectly sealed, so a few cups of water in the bilge is normal.

-- A bad storm can force water into the hull of your jet ski, especially if you don’t keep a cover on it.
+- A bad storm can force it into the hull, especially if you don’t keep a cover on it.

-- Not putting in the drain plugs is a huge one and the most common reason for a jet ski to be taking on water.
+- Not putting in the drain plugs is a huge one and the most common reason to be taking on water.

-- A flipped jet ski will take on water, and not flipped back over right can cause more issues.
+- A flipped PWC will take on water, and not flipped back over right can cause more issues.

 - Damaged or loose hoses.
-Your jet ski engine or exhaust takes in water to cool itself and if a hose is loose then the water can dump in your jet ski hull.
+Your engine or exhaust takes in water to cool itself and if a hose is loose, then it can dump it into your hull.

-- Damaged parts can cause a jet ski to take on water.
-For example, a damage or broken seal around the jet pump can cause water to come in.
+- Damaged parts can cause them to take on water.
+For example, a damage or broken seal around the jet pump can cause it to come in.

 Normal Riding = Some Water

 I need to make it clear that jet skis are not perfectly sealed up and some water getting in your bilge is very normal.